 “When you factor in wholesalers, sales agents, and other retail costs, the price can quickly skyrocket.
 We figured the solution would be to circumvent these costs by selling direct-to-consumer.”

 Their solution ended up being MVMT, a crowdfunded brand that was dedicated to building quality, affordable timepieces.

 Now in their third year of business, MVMT’s initial goal was to see that quality watches were accessible to anyone.
 Their first move was to provide free international shipping.
 By delivering to 125+ countries, MVMT has succeeded in establishing themselves as a global brand, all the while keeping their core focus in mind: expertly crafted watches that don’t break the bank.
 If you ever have any doubts, MVMT offers an unmatched 24-month guarantee and free returns on all of their watches.

 * Tap chart sections for more info

-MVMT Watches start at $95, whereas a comparable model from current big-name watch brands go for upwards of $300.
+MVMT starts at $95, whereas a comparable model from current big-name watch brands go for upwards of $300.
 Every MVMT watch is constructed with stainless steel, genuine leather and hardened mineral crystal… the same high-quality materials other brands charge through the roof for.
 It’s so simple: build a quality product, price it reasonably, and make it accessible to the masses.
 It’s no wonder this barely three-year-old company is disrupting an antiquated $60B industry.